suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 cd ParFlow_data_extraction_tool
 ```

-To use the tool within other projects, you have to extend your local PYTHONPATH, to tell python where to find it.
+To use the tool within other projects, you have to extend your local PYTHONPATH, to inform python where to find it.
 You can do this by:

 ``` bash
 cd ParFlow_data_extraction_tool
 export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```
 To run the script, you will need an input file, specifically a JSON file that includes information about the dataset you want to extract from.
-Examples are provided in the Usage section.
+Examples are provided in the "Usage" section.
 The file should include the following information:
-    the file should include the following infromation:

 ```
 {
     "IndicatorPath": " ",